threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - A new text speed option, Instant, is added to the options menu in game.
 This speeds up text and allows holding A to quickly speed through dialog
+- When battle scenes are turned off, HP reduction and XP gain animations are skipped
 - You can hold B to run
 - Reduced long dialog in various places
+- Lag in menu has been removed
 - The Bicycle can be used indoors
 - If a repel runs out and you have more in your Pack, it will prompt to use another
 - You may advance to Violet City after speaking to Mr. Pokémon, without returning to New Bark Town first